eclipse-tractusx/ssi-docu/specifications/M1/verifiable.presentation.protocol.md

 # 6. CS Endpoint Resolution through DID Documents

-Different methods may be used by a Relying Party to resolve the Credential Service for a client.
+Different methods may be used by a Relying Party (as defined by the OAuth2 specification, link TBD) to resolve the Credential Service for a client.
 One way is through DID documents.
 If a DID document is used, the client `DID document` MUST contain at least one [service entry](https://www.w3.org/TR/did-core/#services) of type `CredentialService`: